top of page

 These symptoms are often linked to prostate enlargement, which becomes more common with age.
 In some cases, they can also signal early prostate issues or even diabetes.

 While these changes are common, they shouldn’t be ignored.
-Early evaluation can help rule out serious conditions and manage symptoms effectively.
+Early evaluation can help rule out serious conditions and manage symptoms effectively, especially when paired with preventive health and screenings for men.

 Shortness Of Breath Or Reduced Physical Capacity